tensr.fitness

 Arc B Not all reps are equal

 Tempo, effective reps, fatigue.
-The integer in your set log is lying to you.
+How your set log is hiding things from you.

 1. 03 Slow the eccentric.
 Watch the number move.
 Same load, same reps, double the eccentric — the set TUT changes by 60% and the set looks identical on paper.
 Tempo is the biggest hypertrophy lever most lifters never measure.